DFE-Digital/teacher-success/app/views/content/resources-while-training/behaviour-management.md

 ) %>

 ## Behaviour management resources
-You can <%= govuk_link_to "read the Department for Education’s trainee teacher behavioural toolkit", "https://www.gov.uk/government/publications/initial-teacher-training-itt-core-content-framework/the-trainee-teacher-behavioural-toolkit-a-summary" %>.
+You can <%= tracked_link_to "read the Department for Education’s trainee teacher behavioural toolkit", "https://www.gov.uk/government/publications/initial-teacher-training-itt-core-content-framework/the-trainee-teacher-behavioural-toolkit-a-summary" %>.

 The important thing to remember is that no technique is universal.
 Different things will work in different situations.